stomar/ruby-lang.org/README.md

 ### Creating pages and news items

 There are command line tasks for creating new pages and news items.
-Using those tasks prevents you from messing with the metadata, and ensure a few checks.
+Using those tasks prevents you from messing with the metadata, and ensures a few checks.

     thor new:page 'en/my/page' 'optional title'
     thor new:post 'Breaking news!'